rhardih/bad/README.md

 [**pita**](https://www.urbandictionary.com/define.php?term=pita).
-More often than not, you'll need architecture specific versions of dependent libraries in order to succeed and you'll quickly find yourself cross compiling those dependencies, as well as the dependencies' dependencies, and so on and so forth.
+More often than not, you'll need architecture specific versions of dependent libraries in order to succeed and you'll quickly find yourself cross compiling those dependencies, as well as the their dependencies, and so on and so forth.
 Down the rabbit hole we go.

 Sometimes it would be nice to just have a sure-fire way of getting a hold of